 Completing clearance of antipersonnel mines worldwide should not take hundreds of years!
 In the vast majority of States Parties to the Mine Ban Treaty, the ICBL believes that clearance can be completed before 2025, with many finishing long before that date.
 In states outside the treaty, clearance can be completed within our lifetime.

-• Report against a clear baseline of contamination, and annually spell out what has been done (number of square meters released, disaggregated by method), and what remains to be done
+- Report against a clear baseline of contamination, and annually spell out what has been achieved (number of square meters released, disaggregated by method), and what remains to be done

-Afghanistan, Angola, Argentina*, Bosnia and Herzegovina, Cambodia, Chad, Chile, Colombia, DR Congo, Croatia, Cyprus, Ecuador, Eritrea, Ethiopia, Iraq, Jordan*, Mauritania, Mozambique*, Niger, Nigeria*, Oman, Palau, Peru, Senegal, Serbia, Somalia, South Sudan, Sudan, Tajikistan, Thailand, Turkey, Ukraine, United Kingdom*, Yemen, and Zimbabwe.
+Afghanistan, Angola, Argentina*, Bosnia and Herzegovina, Cambodia, Chad, Chile, Colombia, Croatia, Cyprus, DRC, Ecuador, Eritrea, Ethiopia, Iraq, Jordan*, Mauritania, Niger, Nigeria*, Oman, Palau, Peru, Senegal, Serbia, Somalia, South Sudan, Sudan, Tajikistan, Thailand, Turkey, Ukraine, United Kingdom*, Yemen, and Zimbabwe.